 by Texas Homesteader ~

 Garden plants benefit from mulch to shade the ground.
 Not only does mulch moderate soil temps during the hot days of summer but it preserves moisture too.
-For FREE living mulch I use plants grown in long vines.
-Work smarter, not harder.
-Check out this work-saving Homestead Hack, y’all!

 Here in NE Texas the summers can be hot and dry.
 So veggie garden plants benefit and are protected by using mulch to cover the soil.

 It protects it from the drying heat of that brutal Texas summer sun.

-It also helps preserve the precious moisture that can be zapped by the hot and dry summer months.
+And it also helps preserve the precious moisture that can be zapped by the hot and dry summer months.

 But for my vegetable garden I’m using something even easier.
 And it’s something that doesn’t need to be purchased in a plastic bag nor hauled to the garden.
-No hoe or rake to spread, no extra work at all.

 When looking for mulch options in my garden I like to let Mother Nature do the work!
 And it’s a two-fer win.